If you’d like me to read this blog post to you, click the play button on the audio player below 😉

 Which brings me to my final point.

-For most of us this means practicing mobility exercises like the ones in the handout.
+For most of us this means practicing stretches and exercises like the ones that I share in that aforementioned Hips Don’t Lie Free Challenge.

-It might also means doing some strength and stability work (which I’ll cover another day) so your muscles can help support your joints, because weakness can = feelings of tightness and discomfort.
+It might also means doing some strength work (which I’ll cover another day) so your muscles can help support your joints, because weakness can = feelings of tightness and discomfort.

 And finally, as I mentioned above, it means walking and moving more.